-Week 3: 15 June - 18 June Seminar Historical scholarship and advocacy Julie Are historians subject to ethical standards beyond what is required for the publication of their work in peer-reviewed journals (e.g. truthful and complete reporting of primary evidence sources, logical argumentation, citation of influential or otherwise important secondary sources)?
-For example, should they publicly discuss issues only within their domain of scholarly expertise?
-Must they consider the social impact of their scholarly work in publishing on certain questions and/or using certain sources?
-Once it is published, do they bear any other responsibilities in describing it in public venues such as the courtroom?
-The pointy end of such questions has been experienced by imperial historians working on questions of native title.
-In this class we will consider historians' roles in the land litigation cases of the 1990s and 2000s and debate historians' ethical responsibilities to their subjects, audiences, and professional communities.
-Homework Course readings in Leganto Week 4: 21 June - 25 Homework Course readings in Leganto June 0 Seminar Marxism History from below Social history It is often said that "history is written by the winners".
-So, how do we approach history from the perspective of those who were disempowered and disenfranchised?
-How can we understand the lives Seminar Marxism History from below Social history It is often said that "history is written by the winners".
-So, how do we approach history from the perspective of those who were disempowered and disenfranchised?
-How can we understand the lives of the subalterns of the past, even though they Week 5: 28 June - 2 July Marxism History from below Social history It is often said that "history is written by the winners".
-So, how do we approach history from the perspective of those who were disempowered and disenfranchised?
-How can we understand the lives individuals or groups in historiography.
+Week 5: 27 June - 1 July Seminar The Cultural Turn July Postmodernism and post-structuralism From Women's history to Gender History Postcolonial history Historians have used gender and sex as a means of examining the assumptions that marginalise, subordinate, or render invisible the experiences of individuals or groups in historiography.
 Beginning with the American historian Joan W. Scott's suggestion that historians must not merely add women to history and 'stir', we will consider the evolution of gender history in the 20th century and its implications for us as historians in the present.
-Homework Course readings in Leganto Week 6: 5 July - 9 July Reading Week 7: 12 July - 16 July Seminar Big history and little history: Scale and the study of the past Is there any value in studying history at the local level?
+Homework Course readings in Leganto Assessment Research Essay plan and bibliography due July 3 Assessment Discussion questions Week 6: 4 July - 8 July Reading Week 7: 11 July - 15 July Seminar Big history and little history: Scale and the study of the past Is there any value in studying history at the local level?
 At the national, transnational, or even global level?
 Is there any value in studying history in the long rather than the short term?
-Homework Course readings in Leganto Week 8: 19 July - 23 July Course readings in Leganto Wook of to daily 20 daily Seminar Environmental history Week 9: 26 July - 30 July Sominar Can we narrate a history that is not centred on human action, or not even about people at all?
+Homework Course readings in Leganto Assessment Discussion questions Week 8: 18 July - 22 July Seminar Environmental history Can we narrate a history that is not centred on human action, or not even about people at all?
 When does this simply become the domain of biology, geology, or another natural science with entirely different methods and aims from history?
 Although fuzzy as to disciplinary identity at its edges, a thriving field of environmental history has recently emerged to bring the more-than-human as an actor into our stories about the human past, in order to help us grapple with our increasingly important 'environmental' problems.

+Homework Course readings in Leganto

+Assessment Discussion questions

-Decolonising history Trock J. 20 July - 30 July History, in common with most humanities disciplines, is the subject of ongoing public and academic debate about the need to decolonise curricula and research practices.
-This week, we will examine the principles of decolonization, explore what the movement hopes to achieve, and with the help of recent scholarship, discuss the possibilities and future of decolonised history.
-Homework Course readings in Leganto Week 10: 2 August - 6 August Seminar The Historian's Craft and Career in the 21st century • Doing history in the digital age • The question of the audience: scholarly and/or popular?
-On communication strategiesThe genealogy boomThe historian at work in museums, schools, corporations, public institutions, NGOs Homework Course readings in Leganto
+Week 9: 25 July - 29 July Pecolonising history History, in common with most humanities disciplines, is the subject of ongoing publicated academic debate about the need to decocurricula and research practices.
+This we will examine the principles of decolonizate explore what the movement hopes to ach and with the help of recent scholarship, of the possibilities and future of decolonised.

+Homework Course readings in Leganto

+Assessment Discussion questions

+Week 10: 1 August - 5 August Seminar The Historian's Craft in the 21st century • Doing history in the digital age • Presentation of your research project

+Homework Course readings in Leganto

+Assessment Discussion questions